Updated: Sep 28, 2021

 What is your role?

-I am a Fabrication Technician.
+I am a Design Engineer.
 I am responsible for the operation of the range of additive fabrication tools we have available to us, as well as being a design engineer for different research areas and commercial projects in the medical device industry.

 What is your area of expertise and what kind of experience do you have in this area?